Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

 \subsubsection{Candidate selection and coincidences}

-For every 1 Hz band, the search is repeated for all templates \(\vb\Lambda\), each of them producing 50 triggers.
-On these triggers, we select a subset of the most significant outliers.
-Specifically, for each frequency bin of width \(\delta f_0 = 1 / \tcoh\), we select the two outliers with the highest \ac{CR} values.
-In this way, and for the coherence time \( \tcoh = 1000\)~s considered in this search, a maximum of 2000 outliers are selected for each 1 Hz band.
-This step reduces the number of outliers to a manageable level.
-Since the upper limits presented in Sec.~\ref{sec:bsd_upperlimits} are evaluated every 1~Hz based on the loudest outlier, this selection does not impact the constraints placed by this search.
+For each 1~Hz band, the search is repeated for all templates \(\qty{\vb\Lambda_i}_{i=1}^N\).
+As presented above, for each template, we uniformly select the 50 most significant frequency bins.
+Combining the results across all templates, we obtain a list of candidates, from which we select a subset of the most significant ones.
+Specifically, for each frequency bin of width \(\delta f_0 = 1 / \tcoh\), we select the two candidates with the highest \ac{CR} values.
+In this way, and for the coherence time \( \tcoh = 1000\)~s used in the \ac{BSD} search, a maximum of 2000 candidates are selected for each 1~Hz band.
+This step reduces the number of candidates to a manageable level.
+We note that the selection of high \ac{CR} candidates does not impact the upper limits set by this search.
+Indeed, as presented in Sec.~\ref{sec:bsd_upperlimits}, the upper limits are estimated using a semi-analytic approach that considers only the loudest candidate in each 1~Hz band analyzed; weaker candidates discarded during the candidate selection are irrelevant for the upper limits estimation.

-Candidates are then filtered, keeping only those with a \ac{CR} above a threshold.
-Similar to Ref.~\cite{O3_supernova_remnants}, the threshold is chosen for each 1 Hz band as the mean \ac{CR} plus two standard deviations of the \ac{CR} distribution of the outliers.
-This distribution is built by excluding candidates associated with known instrumental lines (see Sec.~\ref{sec:bsd_follow-up}).
-We then identify pairs of outliers coincident between the Hanford and Livingston detectors.
-Outliers are considered coincidental if they are on the same or adjacent frequency bins.
-Furthermore, coincident outliers must have compatible orbital parameters, i.e.,
+Then, candidates are filtered to keep only those with a \ac{CR} above a threshold.
+Similar to Ref.~\cite{O3_supernova_remnants}, the threshold is chosen for each 1~Hz band as the mean \ac{CR} plus two standard deviations of the \ac{CR} distribution of the candidates, corresponding to a false alarm probability $P_{\rm fa} \approx 5\%$ for this first step of selection.
+The \ac{CR} distribution is built by excluding candidates associated with known instrumental lines (see Sec.~\ref{sec:bsd_follow-up}).
+We then identify pairs of candidates coincident between the Hanford and Livingston detectors.
+Candidates are considered coincidental if they are on the same or adjacent frequency bins.
+Furthermore, coincident candidates must have compatible orbital parameters, i.e.,

 where \(\Delta\ap\) and \(\Delta\tasc\) denote the differences between the parameters of the candidates in each detector.

 Coincident pairs of candidates, referenced hereafter as stage-2 candidates, are further analyzed in the follow-up procedure presented in Sec.~\ref{sec:bsd_follow-up}.